Click here for directions to Boathouse Row/Racecourse!

 The Schuylkill River is not used for power boating; the only competition on the river is rowing.
 The course is maintained by the "Schuylkill Navy," the oldest sporting organization still in existence.
 The Schuylkill is home to several prestigious rowing events including the Stotesbury Cup Regatta, the Dad Vail Regatta and the Head of the Schuylkill Regatta.
 Summer events include the Independence Day Regatta and the Schuylkill Navy Regatta.

-Penn's boathouse houses all three varsity intercollegiate programs -- men's heavyweight, men's lightweight, and women's.
-It is the only collegiate boathouse on Boathouse Row.
+Penn's Madeira Shell House is home to all three varsity intercollegiate programs -- men's heavyweight, men's lightweight, and women's.
+Itis the only collegiate boathouse on Boathouse Row.
 (Currently, there are 14 boathouses that make up the Schuylkill Navy.)
 Penn's boathouse was constructed in 1876 and is among one of the oldest collegiate boathouses in the country.